SimonPadbury/baselayer-3/_src/colors.md

   </p>
 </form>

-When colorizing buttons, remember to set their `hover:` hover state shades too.
+When colorizing buttons (and link pseudo-buttons), remember to set their `hover:` hover state shades too.

 ```html
 <!-- Default button -->